 Charles G. Koch is chairman of the board and CEO of Koch Industries, Inc., a position he has held since 1967.
-Since then, the company has been transformed into a dynamic and diverse group of companies with about 60,000 employees and a presence in nearly sixty countries.
-Since 2003, Koch companies have invested about $50 billion in acquisitions and other capital expenditures.
-Based in Wichita, Kansas, Koch Industries is involved in refining, chemicals and biofuels; forest and consumer products; fertilizers; polymers and fibers; process and pollution control equipment and technologies; commodity trading and services; minerals; ranching; and investments.
-Familiar brands include STAINMASTER® carpet, LYCRA® fiber, Quilted Northern® tissue, and the Dixie® brand of cups, plates, and cutlery.
+Since then, the company has been transformed into a dynamic and diverse group of companies with more than 100,000 employees and a presence in about 60 countries.
+Since 2003, Koch companies have invested about $60 billion in acquisitions and other capital expenditures.
+Based in Wichita, Kan., Koch Industries is involved in refining, chemicals and biofuels; forest and consumer products; fertilizers; polymers and fibers; process and pollution control equipment and technologies; electronic components; commodity trading; minerals; energy; ranching; glass; and investments.
+Familiar Koch companies’ brands include STAINMASTER® carpet, LYCRA® fiber, Quilted Northern® tissue and the Dixie® brand of cups, plates and cutlery.

 Much of Koch Industries’ success can be traced to Mr. Koch’s interest in and commitment to scientific and social progress, which led to the development and implementation of the Market-Based Management business philosophy.
 The concepts and practice of MBM® are described in Mr. Koch’s book, The Science of Success, published in February 2007 by John Wiley & Sons, Inc. Mr. Koch is further developing the theories and expanding the practice of MBM®, as well as other applications of the science of human action, not only throughout Koch Industries, but also with scholars, non-profit leaders, government officials, and other business leaders.